polskieai/link-reporter/README.md

 The main goal of this code is to **save as many broken/poisoned/disabled/otherwise invalid links as possible from being rejected at this stage**, and push them for later processing.

-This library can be attached to any soft of PHP application:
+This library can be attached to any sort of PHP application:
 - Pastebin clone
 - Reddit-like or any other forum application
 - MediaWiki